 Because of their ability to compensate and mask their problems, many with AS do find work in mainstream jobs.

 Relationships, personal and social, remain difficult.
 Few marry.

 - Some children may improve at 4-6 years of age when they may be able to model normal behaviour from school peers.
-There is currently a policy of inclusion within the education system which will attempt to support the majority of autistic spectrum disorder (ASD) sufferers within mainstream schools.
+There is currently a policy of inclusion within the education system which will attempt to support the majority of those with ASD within mainstream schools.